conda/ceps/cep-9.md

 1. **Pending deprecation**: when a feature is marked for future deprecation
     - Any feature can be marked as *pending deprecation* in **any release**
+    - This state is also a comment period where community concerns or disputes may be raised, see [Disputing a Deprecation](#disputing-a-deprecation)
 2. **Deprecated**: when a feature is marked for future removal
     - All *pending deprecations* that have been through at least two (2+) **regular release** (4-9 months after being marked as *pending deprecation*) are relabeled as *deprecated* in the next **deprecation release**
+    - This state is considered final, the deprecation **will** occur, disputes are no longer possible, see [Disputing a Deprecation](#disputing-a-deprecation)
 3. **Removed**: when a feature is removed from the codebase
     - All *deprecations* are removed in the next **deprecation release**